 Naming products that have no volume will result in no organic traffic.
 You must name your products how people will search for them.
 Naming a product “Majestic Sunset Top” instead of “Orange Top” isn’t valuable because no one searches for “Majestic Sunset Top”.
 Look at the search volume on Google Trends:

 See how “Majestic Sunset Top” has no search results whereas “Orange Top” does?

 Don’t be cute and artsy with your product titling.
 You will not rank for the keywords people are actually searching for and people will not find you.

 If you name things in a way that are search terms with no volume then you should not be surprised when you get no organic traffic.

 Pretty basic, but you’ll be surprised at how many people do this and wonder “Hmm, why don’t I get any traffic?”.

 People love using Technical Jargon or they just copy the name straight from the Manufacturer instead of what customers actually search or call it by.
-Technical jargon has way less searches because that’s not what people know the item by.
+Technical jargon has way fewer searches because that’s not what people know the item by.

 Everyone knows what “Men’s Footwear” is but they do not search for this phrase.
 Instead, they search using the term”Men’s Shoe”.
 Name your products using keywords that people actually search for!

-Plural vs Non Plural
+Plural vs Non-Plural